floweredscarf/su25/labs/lab06/index.md

 }
 ```

 Read through the definition of the abstract class `Date`.
+Pay attension to the instance variables.
 There is an abstract method named `nextDate` in the `Date` class. `nextDate` returns
 the new date that is the result of advancing this date by one day.
 It should
 not change `this`.
 Modify `GregorianDate` accordingly so that it follows
 the correct convention for dates.
 Make sure to test out your methods to be sure
 that they behave as you expect them to!
+Check out our initial tests in `GregorianDateTest.java` for how GregorianDate is used.

 ## Inheritance Chains